Mind CTI: Share Buy-back

-In September 2008, the company's Board of Directors authorized a plan for the repurchase of up to 2.1 million of the company's shares, in an amount of up to US$ 2.8 million.
-As of December 31, 2008, the Company had repurchased 2.1 million shares at a total purchase price of approximately US$ 1.6 million.
+In September 2008, the company's Board of Directors authorized a plan for the repurchase of up to 2.1 million of the company's shares, in an amount of up to US$2.8 million.
+As of December 31, 2008, the Company had repurchased 2.1 million shares at a total purchase price of approximately US$1.6 million.

 In February 2009, the Board of Directors authorized additional repurchases of the company's shares in the total amount of US$1.2 million pursuant to the 2008 repurchase plan.
-As of December 31, 2009, the Company had purchased an aggregate amount of 3,165,092 shares at a total purchase price of US$ 2.8 million.
+As of December 31, 2009, the Company had purchased an aggregate amount of 3,165,092 shares at a total purchase price of US$2.8 million.

-In November 2009, the Board of Directors authorized a new plan for the repurchase of the company's shares, in an amount in cash of up to US$ 1.8 million.
+In November 2009, the Board of Directors authorized a new plan for the repurchase of the company's shares, in an amount in cash of up to US$1.8 million.
 As of December 31, 2011, no repurchases had been made under this new plan and it became non-active.

-In August 2012, the company authorized the re-activation of the 2009 plan allowing for the repurchase of the company's ordinary shares in the open market in an amount in cash of up to US$ 1.8 million.
+In August 2012, the company authorized the re-activation of the 2009 plan allowing for the repurchase of the company's ordinary shares in the open market in an amount in cash of up to US$1.8 million.

 Dividend

 For a technology company, MIND CTI Ltd has an unusual dividend policy in that it, based on certain approvals by its board of directors and, in some special situations, the Courts of Israel, pays out ordinary dividends amounting to approximately the company's net income for the previous year (once a year, a cash dividend will be distributed, subject to review and approval by the company's board of directors, and the dividend amount will be equal to the company's EBITDA plus financial income (expenses) minus taxes on income.)

 From 2003 the company has issued both ordinary dividends under this policy and extraordinary dividends for a total of US$5.30 per share:

-In March of 2009, the company shares traded at $0.64 per share.
-In December of 2009, the company paid dividends of $0.8 per share.
-From March of 2009 through April of 2020, the company has issued $3.73 in dividend per share, for a hypothetical dividend gain of 582% on a share purchase in March of 2009.
+In March 2009, the company shares traded at $0.64 per share.
+In December 2009, the company paid dividends of $0.8 per share.
+From March 2009 through April 2020, the company has issued $3.73 in dividend per share, for a hypothetical dividend gain of 582% on a share purchase in March 2009.